smysnk/gulp-rev-all/README.md

 Type: `Boolean`
 Default: `false`

-If you set this options to true gulp will no longer emit `gulp-rev-all` log messages.
+If you set this options to true, verbose logging will be emitted to console.

 ## Tips